-MTC's Mechatronics Technology Certificate program prepares students to work in the highly automated manufacturing environment of the 21st century.
+MTC's Mechatronics Technology Associate program prepares students to work in the highly automated manufacturing environment of the 21st century.
 The program is a good fit for students who desire a hands-on career and are technically inclined.

-The Mechatronics Technology Certificate, a 34-credit-hour program, is designed to be completed in two semesters if the student follows the program layout.
-Course sequencing is structured but allows students to graduate in a fairly short time frame.
+The Mechatronics Technology Associate Degree, a 60-credit-hour program, is designed to be completed in five semesters if the student follows the program layout.
+Course sequencing is structured to allow students to attend classes two days a week and work in a manufacturing environment the other days.
 Course topics include: AC/DC electricity, principles of manufacturing processes and production, print reading/CAD, industrial safety, hydraulics and pneumatics, programmable controllers, motors, basic principles of mechanics, sensors, and machine tool basics.